Skip to content

 Getting Started with SQLRooms

 SQLRooms is a powerful framework and a set of building blocks for creating DuckDB-backed analytics applications in React.
 This guide will help you integrate SQLRooms into your application.
-For a detailed overview of the framework's architecture, check out the Overview page.
+For a detailed overview of the framework's architecture and core ideas, check out the Key Concepts and Modular Architecture pages.

 Try the Minimal Example